Aims & Themes

 Thematic Research Workshops:

-To help locate our ‘crafting a sustainable modernity…’ refrain, we are calling for abstract submissions to four concurrent Research Workshops that address the theme by coordinating overlapping approaches to industry, care and community, and the broader social leadership contributions that contemporary makers are addressing:
+To help locate our ‘crafting a sustainable modernity…’ refrain, we are calling for abstract submissions to three concurrent Research Workshops that address the theme by coordinating overlapping approaches to industry, care and community, and the broader social leadership contributions that contemporary makers are addressing:

 - Workshop1: Crafting in Industry: in collaboration with the Royal College of Art.